 So as you can see, one of the biggest ways to ruin your productivity is to constantly check your email and social media throughout the day.
 Those seconds or minutes can add up to huge amounts of time wasted and ruin your focus on the tasks on hand.

 Put away your phone, close the browser window with your open inbox, and concentrate on the task that is in front of you.

 Decide on a couple of times a day when you will check and respond to emails and Instagram posts and stick to it.

 When I combined this with blocking my time, I was astonished by the result.
 I literally accomplished three times more in a day than I did when simply floating from task to task, responding to each text and email as I received it.

-The Pomodoro Technique is a hugely popular time management tool designed to keep you as productive as possible.
+is a hugely popular time management tool designed to keep you as productive as possible.